 delete_post_meta capabilities as appropriate for each operation.
 We’ve also added a filter

-rest_api_allowed_public_metadata that allows you to specifically whitelist certain metadata keys to be accessed by any user, even if that key is protected.
+rest_api_allowed_public_metadata that allows you to specifically whitelist certain metadata keys to be accessed (but not modified) by any user (even anonymous).

 Here’s a quick rundown.
-If the user performing the request is unauthenticated, he or she will not be able to add, edit or delete any metadata; will be able to read any metadata for which the key doesn’t begin with
+If the user performing the request is unauthenticated, he or she will not be able to add, edit or delete any metadata; and will only be able to read specifically whitelisted metadata keys.

-If the user performing the request is authenticated and has the above listed capabilities, he or she, will be able to read, add, edit or delete any metadata, even if it begins with
+If the user performing the request is authenticated and has the above listed capabilities, he or she, will be able to read, add, edit or delete any metadata, even if it is not whitelisted.

 In order to make it easier for you to add support for custom post types and metadata in your own plugins and themes, we’ve also added a third filter